Code-Institute-Submissions/hidden-gems/assets/testing.md

 	Upon further inspection and testing, moving the function outside of the loop, no longer allows the map to function as intended.
 The info window does not close when a new one is clicked.
 As it is not an error, I have chosen to keep the code as it is.

+6. Due to the large amount of data stored in the location arrays, I created a new JavaScript file to story this information.
+I titled it 'data.js', and placed all the arrays into this file.

+    This was done so the map.js file could be easily read, and the data could be easily updated in the future.

 #### General Testing